keymetaphore/laravel-image-uploader/README.md

 php artisan migrate
 php artisan storage:link
 ```
+- Make sure the storage directory has correct permissions for file uploading

 # Warning
 At this stage, this project is not ready for production use